dotHTM/dragon/README.md

 # README

+> Future updates to be made in https://github.com/dotHTM/code_reference

 The Dragon Fractal is a little project that I like to reimplement in new languages to try out syntax and features of languages.

 ## Dragon Fractal